Optimal stopping contract for Public Private Partnerships under moral hazard: Incentive compatible contracts

 The aim of this section is to determine the incentive compatible contracts and to provide the dynamics of the consortium objective function $J^C$.
 To achieve this, one first needs to prove an existence and uniqueness result for a certain type of BSDE with random horizon.}\\ As we will see later, the objective function for the agent is related to the solution of the following BSDEs with a random time horizon $\tau$

 where the generator $g:\R_+\times\Omega\times\R\rightarrow\R$ does not depend on $Y$.\\ BSDEs with random horizon have been studied by some authors. {Chen \cite{chen1998existence} considered a random horizon which could be infinite and assumed that the constant of Lipschitz {of the generator} is time-dependent and square integrable on $[0,\infty]$: this assumption is not satisfied in our case, since the Lipschitz coefficient {$C_g$} is constant.
-Darling and Pardoux \cite{darling1997backwards} studied a BSDE with random horizon.
-They assumed that the generator depends on $(Y,Z)$ and is Lipschitz in $Z$.
-For sake of completeness, we give in the Appendix the proof of the existence and uniqueness of a solution to the BSDE (\ref{BSDE02}) which is simpler in our case, {due to the fact that the generator does not depend in $Y$ but only in $Z$.} To do this, we assume that:
+Darling and Pardoux \cite{darling1997backwards} studied a BSDE with {finite} random horizon. {In our case, we cover the finite and the infinite random horizon.} We give in the Appendix the proof of the existence and uniqueness of a solution to the BSDE (\ref{BSDE02}), under the following assumptions \begin{itemize} \item [{ (H1($\kappa$))}] The generator $g:[0,\infty)\times\Omega\times\R\longrightarrow \R$ satisfies, for each $z\in\R$, $g(.,.,z)$ is a progressively measurable process and for some { $\kappa \in \R$}, we have